YanKawaYu/go-socket/README.md

 Go-socket is an open-source, high-performance socket framework for building backend services in Golang.

 The protocol of Go-socket is called `GOSOC`, which is similar to [MQTT](https://mqtt.org/).
 Since MQTT is designed for the Internet of Things(loT), it's extremely efficient.
 For more information, please read [GOSOC](docs/gosoc.md).

+Together with [go-socket-client](https://github.com/YanKawaYu/go-socket-client), you will be able to build a server/client system communicating with each other using sockets.

 ## Getting started

 ### Getting Go-socket